 You might have noticed that video files are getting posted more and more on LinkedIn.
 As we mentioned, they are more engaging and so much easier on the eyes than text posts.

 I mean, just like in the real world, watching a movie is more accessible than reading a book.
-Yes, we are to study more and blah blah blah, but let’s be realistic; we all know that it’s not the thing that happens.
+Yes, we are to study more but let’s be realistic; we all know that it’s not the thing that happens.

 Humans are becoming less patient by the day.
 Nowadays, we all get our information from a video or even a podcast rather than lengthy text or other reading materials.